build-on-aws/content/tutorials/search-analyze-using-sql-with-amazon-opensearch/index.md

 ### Mapping concepts across SQL and OpenSearch

-Before we use SQL to search data in your OpenSearch domain, we should understand and map concepts across SQL and OpenSearch.
+In this section we map concepts across SQL and OpenSearch so that you can use SQL more effectively to search data in your OpenSearch domain.
 While SQL and OpenSearch have different terms for the way the data is organized (and different semantics), essentially their purpose is the same.
 So let’s start from the bottom; these roughly are:

 |**SQL**|**OpenSearch**|**Description**|
 |---|---|---|